Stuycs-K/final-project-10-ayushin-arslan-cailiang-david/README.md

 ## Overview
 Encryption and Decryption of the Files using the A5/1 algorithm
 ## Instructions

+Notes:

+KEY_STRING and INITIALIZATION_VECTOR are both in Hexadecimal.

+KEY_STRING is required to be 16 characters long.

+INITIALIZATION_VECTOR is required to 6 characters long and represent a value that can fit inside 22 bits.

 1) make encode KEY_STRING INITIALIZATION_VECTOR CLEARTEXT_FILE CIPHERTEXT_FILE

 2) make decode KEY_STRING INITIALIZATION_VECTOR CIPHERTEXT_FILE CLEARTEXT_FILE